 In Key Stage 3, students develop their basic artistic skills during two main projects which are run in a carousel rotation with music and drama.
-They focus on drawing, painting, planning and 3D sculpture.
+They focus on drawing, painting, planning, evaluation and producing a final outcome.

 Art in Year 7

-In Year 7 students complete a project based on the theme of pop art, using food as the subject of their pieces.
-They learn basic drawing and painting skills and how to create a 3D piece.
+Last year, Year 7 students completed projects based on the theme of pop art, using food as the subject of their pieces.
+They learnt basic drawing and painting skills and how to create a 3D piece.